 Graduating, whether high school, college, or with an advanced degree, is an important day for everyone involved.
-Graduation ceremonies are filled with traditions such as moving the tassel from one side of the hat to the other or the cords that graduates wear around their necks.
-These cords come in numerous colors and signify a wide range of things.
+Graduation ceremonies are filled with traditions such as moving the tassel from one side of the cap to the other or the cords that graduates wear around their necks.
+These graduation cords come in numerous colors and signify a wide range of things.

 Video of the Day

 Majors and Minors

 One of the primary purposes of graduation cords is to distinguish one's major or minor.
 Almost every major or minor uses a specific color to represent a given field of study in a ceremonial setting.
 For graduation ceremonies, cords, hoods, or stoles are worn by graduates to denote their major or minor.
 Some of the most common colors of cords include science gold, drab and white.
 Science gold is used to represent criminology, environmental science, industrial arts, military science, physics, police science and general science.

 Drab is worn by individuals in the fields of industrial and labor relations, commerce, accounting, business administration, commercial science, and business education.
 White is worn by those graduating with a major or minor in the arts, English, history, letters, literature and sociology.

 At both the high school and undergraduate levels, and occasionally in masters or doctoral programs, students are given recognition for their grade point average while in school.
 Three distinctions commonly exist: cum laude; magna cum laude; and summa cum laude.

 While each institution can adjust the scale it uses when recognizing these honors, commonly a 3.5 to 3.7 grade point average is cum laude, 3.71 to 3.9 is magna cum laude and anything higher than 3.9 is summa cum laude.
 During a graduation ceremony, students wear graduation ropes distinguishing themselves as graduates with a high grade point average.
 The color of these cords is determined by the institution.